nanotheorygroup/kaldo-examples/README.md

 # kALDo-examples
-(semi) official repository for examples for kALDo
+Official repository for examples for kALDo